IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 ("determined using mocked backend computation" instead of "determined using Dacadoo Health Score API").

 **Congratulations**!
 You have now deployed both front and backend applications to OpenShift, hooked them together as well as enable outreach to an external service.

+In general, using appsody to deploy your application in this fashion is recommended only to enable additional testing within a Docker or Kubernetes environment.
+As you are probably aware, using such a manual approach inside formal test, staging and production environments doesn't solve the problems of maintaining consistency, repeatability and control.
+In later exercises we will learn how to use appsody and kabanero to achieve these - using a Tekton pipeline, hooked to a git repository of the code of the application, ensuring triggering of automated builds and deployments.
+This is the recommended methodology supported by Kabanero and Cloud Pak for Applications.